All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GLP-1 and Dopamine Pathways

 ADHD is closely tied to dopamine signaling.
 Preclinical research has shown that GLP-1 receptor agonists can modulate dopamine activity in brain regions responsible for reward and motivation, including the nucleus accumbens and ventral tegmental area.
 Because Zepbound activates GLP-1 receptors, it could theoretically interact with these circuits.
-However, whether this interaction produces any clinically meaningful change in attention or impulse control in humans is entirely unknown.
+But whether this interaction produces any clinically meaningful change in attention or impulse control in humans is entirely unknown.

 The Added Role of GIP Receptors